 Maybe, just maybe the most the most important question after all of this might just be – do I want to teach my dog to hunt?
 Would it take away from what we all enjoy so much?

 Morel hunting for most is about the celebration of spring time, wondering in the woods with the rejuvenation of life all around us as we seek out the ever-elusive great morel.
-It is wondering through the woods with family and friends, it is about enjoying a past-time that is often hard to explain to others.
-That is really what we all love about hunting for morels.
+It is about wondering through the woods with family and friends, it is about enjoying a past-time that is often hard to explain to others.
+Isn’t that what is really about?
+Isn’t that what we all love about hunting for morels?

-*Roger requested he and his dog remain anonymous, therefore their names have been changed for this article.
-Also, none of the dogs shown in the images have morel hunting skills and they are not Ginger.
+*Note from The Great Morel: Roger requested he and his dog remain anonymous, therefore their names have been changed for this article.
+Also, none of the dogs shown in the images have morel hunting skills and are not Ginger.
 So if your neighbor has a dog similar please don’t ask to borrow.

 1 – Aroma Compounds in Eleven Edible Mushroom Species